 NASA's Jet Propulsion Laboratory approached us to create a welcome brochure that was handed out to all new hires.
 We were so excited to think of something that would stoke enthusiasm for the journey ahead at the Lab.
 We were given access to NASA's vast collection of high-resolution images, including breathtaking shots of galaxies taken on various space missions.
 Knowing that we wanted to do something that felt unique, engaging, and brought a certain "cool" factor to engineering, we turned to the Eames' Powers of Ten as our core inspiration.
 In referencing scale as a key design element, we built a welcome packet that left new JPL employees with a sketchbook and their employee handbook, wrapped in images taken by the Hubble Telescope.

 A core feature of our design was the inclusion of a notebook for new hires.
 At Innovation Protocol, we were all given a sketchbook on our first day to fill with our thoughts.
-Finding this such a gratifying process, we designed in a notebook for new hires.
-We wanted to recognize the creativity that went into engineering garments and other tools to be brought out to the International Space Station and give them something they could carry around.
+Finding this such a gratifying process, I decided the new hires at JPL might need a similar space for thoughts, doodles, and random, moonshot caliber ideas.
+At the core, I wanted to celebrate the creativity that went into engineering garments, spaceships, and the tools necessary to further outer space missions.